dceejay/RedMap/README.md

 ### Updates

+- v4.3.1  - Small fix to icon transparency, and routing detail.
 - v4.3.0  - Add support for PMtiles files.
 - v4.2.1  - Revert use of optional chaining to extend life slightly.
 Issue #252
 - v4.2.0  - Let icons also be inline images data:image...